 Adjacent Properties refers to non-URE both historic and currently held mineral properties in close proximity to the Project.
 Several mineral properties adjacent to or in close proximity to the Project contain unconfirmed uranium resources.
 Additionally, there are several past producing properties in the Shirley Basin.
 The three distinct portions of the Shirley Basin can be identified as follows: East Shirley Basin, Central Shirley Basin and West Shirley Basin.
-All past production has taken place in the East Shirley Basin nucleic several mineral properties and mill complex, now in perpetual care with the U.S. Department of Energy, is immediately south of the Project.
+All past production has taken place in the East Shirley Basin region.
+URE's Project is in the northern portion of the East Shirley Basin area.
+The historical Petrotomics mine and mill complex, now in perpetual care with the U.S. Department of Energy, is immediately south of the Project.
 Uranium One Americas, Inc. (now owned by Uranium Energy Corporation) controls a large exploration project, consisting of unpatented mining claims and State of Wyoming leases, in the southern portion of this area.